Harlansburg, Pennsylvania: History

-The present firm organized in April, 1887, when David G., and Richard M. Ramsey purchased the general merchandise of J.G.
+The company was created in April, 1887 when brothers David G., and Richard M. Ramsey purchased the general merchandise of J.G.
 Jordan at Harlansburg.
-The brothers are sons of Richard Ramsey, deceased, 1861.
-The brothers are natives of Plain Grove Township, where they were raised and attended school.
-David, was born October 4, 1853, while Richard, was born on May 3, 1857.
-David was married to Nettie Cunningham, September 2, 1878, and is the father of four children, all at home.
-Richard was married January 31, 1884, to Lida Brown, and is the father of two children.
-Ramsey Brother's store is well stocked with dry goods, notions, boots, shoes, groceries, and everything usually found in a first-class general merchandise store.
-They carry an unusually large stock which they sell at the very lowest possible prices.
-The Ramsey Brothers have been long known in this part of the county as careful and honest business men, whom it is always safe to patronize.
+The brothers were sons of Richard Ramsey, deceased, 1861.
+They were natives of Plain Grove Township, where they were raised and attended school.
+David,was born October 4, 1853, while Richard,was born on May 3, 1857.
+David was married to Nettie Cunningham, September 2, 1878, and fathered four children; all at home.
+Richard was married January 31, 1884, to Lida Brown, and had two children.
+Ramsey Brother's store was well stocked with dry goods, notions, boots, shoes, groceries, and everything usually found in a first-class general merchandise store.
+They carried an unusually large stock which they seold at the very lowest possible prices.
+The Ramsey Brothers were long known in this part of the county as careful and honest business men.